seandhan/Travel-Package-Purchase-Prediction/README.md

 Based on the analysis the following recommendations can be made:

-1. Ideal customers to target would be Executives, having a passport, who are either single or divorced and enquired on travel plans by themselves.
+1. Ideal customers to target would be Executives, having a passport, who are either single or divorced and enquired on travel plans by themselves. <br>

-2. Having a Passport is the greatest indication that a person will be interested in purchasing a travel product.
+2. Having a Passport is the greatest indication that a person will be interested in purchasing a travel product.<br>

-3. Customers who are not partnered are also those who will have a higher proplensity to travel.
+3. Customers who are not partnered are also those who will have a higher proplensity to travel.<br>

 4. Free Lancers who travel for their jobs may not be inclined to purchase a travel plan as they may want to settle and relax on their downtime.
 ----